heweiron/heweiron.github.io/projects/UHShield.md

 ## My Gain

   From this project, I learned how to work with others to finish a team project.
-I also enhanced my skill of using Xcode and code with SwiftUI.
+My teammates Tianhui Zhou, Yuhan Jiang and I form a team called Trigeeks.
+We could not won the price without their help.
+As a team, we worked together and each of us on charge different area.
+My mainly focus part is UI design.
+Therefore, I tried so hard to come up different versions of UI and choose the best one.
+We only get couple weeks to finish this project but the fact is that we did a great job on it with this short period and we won the 3rd place.
+I will say we deserve it and our effort does not waste.

+  In addition, I also enhanced my skill of using Xcode and code with SwiftUI.
+To be honest, I just started learning how to build a APP this year.
+I think attending HACC2020 is a great opportunity to exam what I have learned, and I feel I am comfortable with coding with Swift.
+It is a powerful language and building an actual running APP from it gave me plenty gratification.

   This project is also my first experience on attending a competition like event.
-It is my hornor to work with my wonderful teammates.
+We not only need to write code, but also need to present our product in front of hundreds of people which includes many respectable professors and even governor David Ige.
+The presentation made us nervous but we came over it!
+I produced the demo video (first time as well), and pratice a lot before the review day.
+And guess what, we did a extremely great job.

+  In conclusion, I will say attending HACC 2020 and making this project UHShield is a great experience in my life.
+I paid a lot to it and learned a lot from it.

+  Here is the link to the project app devpost page and github repository.

 Devpost Page: <a href="https://devpost.com/software/uhshield">UHShield</a>